 He does find it odd that this one gym in particular would have a higher-than-average concentration of sweat-lovers, though, as the fetish itself is not common.
 He thinks it could be the same couple of guys making the rounds, and my friends and I each happened to cross paths with them.

-It might be that it's a "cheap and cheerful way, and the fact that it's inexpensive has drawn men in," Peach says.
+It might be that it's a "cheap and cheerful way [to experience their interest in sweat], and the fact that it's inexpensive has drawn men in," Peach says.

 They may also be sweat-stealing at the gym because "they don't have the skills or the relationship or ability to seek it out in their regular sex life in a more overt or consensual way."

-I don't mind James doing that, because the women are aware, and the women are not me.
+I don't mind James doing that, because the women are aware of what he's doing and what he wants, and the women are not me.
 But the thought of the lardy guy at the gym basking in the feeling of my sweat as something he's taken away with him makes me mildly queasy.

 As a self-described sweat fetishist, James says a woman on a machine at the gym "leaves an intimate 'essence' of her vitality on the bench or seat.
 Touching that sweat is a way of touching her by proxy, and it is relatively safe."
 He wouldn't seek that out himself because the woman hasn't consented, but he gets why some men might.